 Skip to main content

-The Magic Storm
+About The Magic Storm

 A hiddenobject game from 7-y.o. storyteller.
 The graphics are based on the works of a young artist.

-The Magic Storm screenshot
+Skip Games Like The Magic Storm

-Audience ScoreBased on 22 reviews
+75%Audience ScoreBased on 28 reviews

-graphics5 positive mentions
+story4 positive mentions

-gameplay2 negative mentions
+gameplay3 negative mentions

 • story

-19 mentions Positive Neutral Negative
+27 mentions Positive Neutral Negative

 • “The story itself is very charming and brief as you would expect, yet very well done.”

-• “The soothing voice of the narrator, the minimalistic yet heartfelt text, and the delightful, colorful art make it really seem that you are listening to a bedtime story told by your grandma before putting you to sleep.”
+• “The soothing voice of the narrator, the minimalistic yet heartfelt text and the delightful, colorful art make it really seem that you are listening to a bedtime story told by your grandma before putting you to sleep.”

 • “Yes, the game has a rather childish plot in which there are no explanations for a thousand things that happen to the main character.”